top of page

 Principal Investigator

-Eleinis is a Biologist from Venezuela interested in the ecophysiology of plants from seasonally dry ecosystems and teh role of stem photosynthesis in drought tolerance.
+Eleinis is a Biologist from Venezuela interested in the ecophysiology of plants from seasonally dry ecosystems and the role of stem photosynthesis in drought tolerance.
 Eleinis obtained her Ph.D. in Evolution, Ecology, and Organismal Biology from the University of California, Riverside, and held two postdoc positions before joining the University of Utah as an Assistant Professor.
 See full CV here.
 Eleinis is also the co-founder and one of the coordinators of the Red Latinoamericana de Ecofisiología Vegetal (link).

 Oranys2.jpg